-The fundamental rules delivered by Aristotle concerning an epic poem, are these: That the action which is the groundwork of the poem, should be one, complete and great; that it should be feigned, not merely historical; that it should be enlivened with characters and manners, and heightened by the marvellous.
+The fundamental rules delivered by Aristotle, concerning an epic poem, are these: That the action, which is the ground-work of the poem, should be one, complete, and great; that it should be feigned, not merely historical; that it should be enlivened with characters and manners, and height-

-But, before entering on any of these, it may perhaps be asked, what is the moral of Fingal?
-For, according to M. Bossu, an epic poem is no other than an allegory contrived to illustrate some moral truth.
+But, before entering on any of these, it may perbe able to M. Bossu, an epie poem is no other than an allegory contrived to illustrate some mort truth.
 The poet, says this critic, must begin with fixing on some maxim or instruction which he intends to inculcate on mankind.
-He next forms a fable. like one of Æsop's, wholly with a view to the moral; and having thus settled and arranged his plan, he then looks into traditionary history for names and incidents, to give his fable some air of probability.
-Never did a more frigid, pedantic notion, enter into the mind of a critic.
-We may safely pronounce. that he who should compose an epic poem after this manner, who should first lay down a moral and contrive a plan, before he had thought of his personages and actors, might deliver indeed very sound instruction, but will find few readers.
-There cannot be the least doubt, that the first object which strikes an epic poet, which fires his genius, and gives him any idea of his work, is the action or subject he is to celebrate.
-Hardly is there any tale, any subject a poet can choose for such a work, but will afford some general moral instruction.
-An epic poem is, by its nature, one of the most moral of all poetical compositions; but its moral tendency is by no means to be limited to some common-place maxim, which may be gathered from the story.
-It arises from the admiration of heroic actions, which such a composition is peculiarly calculated to produce; from the virtuous emotions which the characters and incidents raise, whilst we read it; from the happy impression which all the parts separately, as well as the whole taken together, leave upon the mind.
-However, if a general moral be still insisted on, Fingal obviously furnishes one, not inferior to that of any other poet, viz: That wisdom and bravery always triumph over brutal force; or another, nobler still: That the most complete victory over an enemy is btained by that moderation and generosity which convert him into a friend.
+He next forms a fable, like one of .Æsop's, wholly with a view to the moral; and having thus scritted and arranged his plan, he then looks into traditionary history for names and incidents, to give his fable some air of probability.
+Never did a more frigid, pedantic notion enter into the mind of a critic.
+We may safely pronounce, that he who should compose an epic poem after this manner, who should first lay down a moral and contrive a plan, before he had thought of his personages and actors, might deliver indeed very sound instruction, but would find very few readers.
+There cannot be the least doubt that the first object which strikes an epic poet, which fires his genius, and gives him any idea of his work, is the action or subject he is to celebrate.
+Hardly is there any tale, any subject, a poet can choose for such a work, but will afford some general moral instruction.
+An epic poem is, by its nature. one of the most moral of all poctical compositions: but its moral tendency is by no means to be limited to some common-place maxim, which may be gathered from the story.
+It arises from the admiration of heroic actions, which such a composition is peculiarly calculated to produce: from the virtuous emotions which the characters and incidents raise, whilst we read it; from the happy impressions which all the parts separately, as well as the whole together, leave upon the mind.
+However, if a general moral be still insisted on, Fingal obviously furnishes one, not inferior to that of any other poet, viz.
+That wisdom and bravery always triumph over brutal force; or another, nobler still: That the most complete victory over an enemy is obtained by that moderation and generosity which convert him into a friend.